MatrixAINetwork/MATRIX_docs/ENGLISH_DOCS/MATRIX_MAN_APPLICATION AND EXCHANGE/MAN APPLICATION AND EXCHANGE.md

 ### How to Apply for MANs for Testing Purpose (TESTNET)

+1.You can visit our ONLINE WALLET ([http://testnet1.matrix.io/](http://testnet1.matrix.io/)) to register an account

-1.Send an email to [matrix_testnet@matrix.io](matrix_testnet@matrix.io) to apply for a MATRIX wallet address.
+2.Send an email to [matrix_testnet@matrix.io](matrix_testnet@matrix.io) to provide your account address

-2.Then MATRIX will provide coins to each address after manual review
+3.Then MATRIX will provide coins to each address after manual review

 > **Please note that this is an address for testing**